jasonwinning/hypernomicon/README.md

 The best way to get started with Hypernomicon is by downloading and installing on your developer machine the latest [Hypernomicon release](http://hypernomicon.org/download).

+Or you can clone this repository and build from source (see below).

+Either way, you will also need some data.
+You can download a starter database [here](http://jasonwinning.com/starter_db.zip).

 ## Issues and Contributions ##

 Issues can be reported to the [Issue tracker](https://github.com/jasonwinning/hypernomicon/issues/)